 Edgio, Inc. (EGIO) Equity Alert: Robbins LLP Urges Investors to Contact the Firm for Information about the Edgio, Inc. Securities Class Action

-/EIN News/ -- SAN DIEGO, May 04, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Edgio, Inc. (NASDAQ: EGIO) f/k/a Limelight Networks, Inc. between May 11, 2021 and March 12, 2023.
+SAN DIEGO, May 04, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Edgio, Inc. EGIO f/k/a Limelight Networks, Inc. between May 11, 2021 and March 12, 2023.
 Edgio provides software solutions for companies.
-Edgio’s services include digital content delivery, online video delivery, cloud security, edge computing, cloud storage, and professional services.
+Edgio's services include digital content delivery, online video delivery, cloud security, edge computing, cloud storage, and professional services.
 On June 16, 2022, the Company changed its name from Limelight Networks, Inc. to Edgio, Inc.

 What is this Case About: Edgio, Inc. (EGIO) Had Material Weaknesses in its Internal Controls Over Financial Reporting